-Prior to student possession or use of diabetes medication and monitoring equipment, the Board shall require the following:

-- 1) A written request from the parent/guardian that the school comply with the instructions of the student's health care practitioner.
-The request from the parent/guardian shall include a statement relieving the district and its employees of responsibility for the prescribed medication or monitoring equipment and acknowledging that the school is not responsible for ensuring that the medication is taken or the monitoring equipment is used. - 2) A written statement from the student's health care practitioner that provides: - a) Name of the drug. - b) Prescribed dosage.
+- 1. Prior to student possession or use of diabetes medication and monitoring equipment, the Board shall require the following: - 2.
+A written request from the parent/guardian that the school comply with the instructions of the student's health care practitioner.
+The request from the parent/guardian shall include a statement relieving the district and its employees of responsibility for the prescribed medication or monitoring equipment and acknowledging that the school is not responsible for ensuring that the medication is taken or the monitoring equipment is used. - 3.
+A written statement from the student's health care practitioner that provides: - Name of the drug. - Prescribed dosage. - Times when medication is to be taken.

-- c) Times when medication is to be taken. - d) Times when monitoring equipment is to be used. - e) Length of time medication and monitoring equipment is prescribed. - f) Diagnosis or reason medication and monitoring equipment is needed. - g) Potential serious reactions to medication that may occur. - h) Emergency response. - i) Whether the child is competent and able to self-administer the medication or monitoring equipment and to practice proper safety precautions. - 3) A written acknowledgement from the school nurse that the student has demonstrated that s/he is capable of self-administration of the medication and use of the monitoring equipment. - 4) A written acknowledgement from the student that s/he has received instruction from the student's health care practitioner on proper safety precautions for the handling and disposal of the medications and monitoring equipment, including acknowledgement that the student will not allow other students to have access to the medication and monitoring equipment and that s/he understands appropriate safeguards.
+- Times when monitoring equipment is to be used. - Length of time medication and monitoring equipment is prescribed. - Diagnosis or reason medication and monitoring equipment is needed. - Potential serious reactions to medication that may occur. - Emergency response. - Whether the child is competent and able to self-administer the medication or monitoring equipment and to practice proper safety precautions. - 4.
+A written acknowledgement from the school nurse that the student has demonstrated that s/he is capable of self-administration of the medication and use of the monitoring equipment. - 5.
+A written acknowledgement from the student that s/he has received instruction from the student's health care practitioner on proper safety precautions for the handling and disposal of the medications and monitoring equipment, including acknowledgement that the student will not allow other students to have access to the medication and monitoring equipment and that s/he understands appropriate safeguards.